fragarco/abasm/docs/en/abasm.md

 **[2]** All the Z80 restart instructions, except for one, have been reserved for system use.
 RST 1 to RST 5 (&08-&28) are used to extend the instruction set by implementing special call and jump instructions that enable and disable ROMs.
 RST 6 (&30) is available to the user.
 More information can be obtained here: [ROMs.
 RAM and Restart Instructions.](https://www.cpcwiki.eu/imgs/f/f6/S968se02.pdf)

 # Changelog

+- Version 1.1.3 - 16/04/2025
+  * Utility bindiff added to the set.
+  * ELSEIF directive fixed.
+  * New option `--tolerance` controls if warnings must be managed as errors or be completely ignored.
+  * Some other minor fixes and improvements.

 - Version 1.1.2 - 26/03/2025
   * Z80 instruction list has been updated to include the machine code per instruction.